shaungallagher/derived-attributes/README.md

 Note: Attributes prefixed with an underscore are considered private and are useful for holding the results of intermediate calculations.
 They are not returned.

+For another example of how to use Derived Attributes in a real-world scenario, see [examples](https://github.com/shaungallagher/derived-attributes/tree/main/examples).

 ## Subject-Verb-Object grammar